Create Buffer Size from an Attribute Value

 2. Add a CSV Reader

-First, we will read in the GPS points, which are in CSV format.
+First, we will read the GPS points from a CSV file.

 Click Add Reader and set the following parameters: